 Thanks to an SME Covid-19 internship grant from Bristol University, an undergraduate intern Katie Chalk worked with us on this research project between June-August 2020.
 The university required a blog entry from Katie about her internship which you can read here.

 Implementing our research

-To model one way that arts outreach project evaluation could begin to be more transparent and useful to other artists, organisations, schools and youth organisations, we have written brief evaluations on our youth arts projects below which are accessible to anyone via the download links.
+To model one way that arts outreach project evaluation could begin to be more transparent and useful to other artists, organisations, schools and youth organisations, we have written brief evaluations on our youth arts projects below, and on our most recent community arts project The Butterfly Effect which are accessible to anyone via the download links on this page.

 Furthermore, if anyone emails us with requests for information or advice about these or any of our other community projects, we promise to respond within 10 working days.